 If you insist that the tool keeps running no matter what, you're best off with the Android app, since it 'runs in the background', or rather does a little trick that results in the same user experience.
 This means you can keep using your device for any other purpose without accidentally stopping RumpelstiltskinRSS from checking for jobs.

 If you own an iPad or iPhone, the iOS app is the obvious alternative.
 However, due to limitations set by Apple, it can not run in the background.
 Whenever you use your device for something else, you have to manually activate RumpelstiltskinRSS again afterwards.
 But at least you can allow the device to go to sleep without interrupting the process.
 Thus, you can optimize your chances to grab a job by simply carrying your iOS device with you throughout the day.

-If you are near your desktop most of the day, you may find the free browser version meets your needs.
-Beware, though, that it has several limitations (which is why it's free).
+If you are near your desktop most of the day, you may find the browser version meets your needs.
+Beware, though, that it has several limitations.
 For example, while the iOS and Android app recover automatically from error conditions, e.g. due to tight memory or an intermittent internet connection, the browser version may stop without notice.

 You may also want to take the notification options into account, notably the sound alert.
 The browser version has just 1 sound option, which you may or may not like.
 The iOS and Android apps have many different sounds you can choose from.
 Most likely there is one that matches your taste.

 Speaking of notification options, in the browser version it's possible that some combinations do not work, depending on the browser and OS versions you are using.
 For more information about this, see 'Why doesn't the sound alert work?'.